 - a.
-Storage is calculated for one Sequel IIe System, assuming 100 human genomes per year at 30-fold coverage, de novo assembly. - b.
-This information is specific to the network connection between the SMRT Link Head Node and the Sequel IIe System. - Note: Single-system compute configurations are available contact your Pacbio Bioinformatics Field Application Specialist (FAS) for details.
+Storage is calculated for one Sequel IIe system, assuming 100 human genomes per year at 30-fold coverage, de novo assembly. - b.
+This information is specific to the network connection between the SMRT Link head node and the Sequel IIe system.